 2.9.1 If "the nature of a person's interest is not the same" before and after the relevant time a person comes under a duty of disclosure (see s.313(1)(d)).
-The term "nature of a person's interest is not the same" is generally paraphrased to "change in nature of an interest".
+The term "nature of a persons interest is not the same" is generally paraphrased to "change in nature of an interest".
 The situations in which there is a change in the nature of an interest are very broad.

-For example there will be a change in the nature of a person's interest in shares when there is a change in the nature of his interest, when any of his interests, whether legal or equitable, change and when his interest in shares which are the underlying shares of equity derivatives (see s.
+For example there will be a change in the nature of a person's interest in shares when there is a change in the nature of his title to shares, when any of his interests, whether legal or equitable, change and when his interest in shares which are the underlying shares of equity derivatives change on the exercise by him, or against him, of rights under the equity derivatives (see s.
 313(13)).

-2.9.2 The most common situations in which there will be a change in the nature of a person's interest in shares, including shares which are the underlying shares of equity derivatives, are :
+2.9.2 The most common situations in which there will be a change in the nature of a person's interest in shares will be :